onehilltech/ember-cli-gatekeeper/README.md

 > When this route is accessed and the user is not signed in, the user will
 > be transitioned to the `sign-in` route (see [Configuration](#defining-the-configuration)).
 After
-> the user signs in, the user will be transitioned back to the original route.
+> the user signs in, the user will be transitioned back to the original route or the `startRoute`
+> defined in the configuration.

 ## Accessing protected data